Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Explicit obstruction and descent

+\begin{remark} Phrased differently, we have shown that the curves constructed in Theorem~\ref{thm:MainTh5} descend if and only if the quaternion algebra defined by $d_1$ and $d_2$ splits.
+This gives some unexpected symmetry properties for the obstruction, since for example exchanging $d_1$ and $d_2$ yields the same quaternion algebra. \end{remark}

+\begin{remark} For genus $3$, the explicit stratum equations in~\cite[Sec.3]{lr2012} can be used to quickly determine whether a given curve $\Xm$ is of a given type $(i,n,m)$.
+For general genus, it is usually easy to verify this once the coefficients of the polynomial $f$ defining $\Xm$ are given, by using the methods of~\cite[Sec.2]{lrs}. \end{remark}

-This construction yields counterexamples for many more quadratic extensions than the usual $\CC | \RR$.
-Moreover, the cases where $d_2$ is a norm from $L$ yield a host of examples for which it is anything but obvious that the resulting curves descend.
-Explicit descent calculations for the curves constructed in Theorem~\ref{thm:MainTh5} are given in Examples~\ref{ex:nondesc2},~\ref{ex:desc1} and~\ref{ex:condesc}.
+This construction gives counterexamples for many more quadratic field extensions than the usual $\CC | \RR$.
+Moreover, the cases where $d_2$ \emph{is} a norm from $L$ yield a host of examples for which it is anything but obvious that the resulting curves descend, and which we will consider in the next section.